 The Survey web page allows the following actions on surveys.

-- Delete: This will delete this survey and all the associated inspections.
-For added protection, surveys can only be deleted by changing them back to the planning stage.
+- Delete: Press the bin/trash icon to delete the survey.
+This will delete this survey and all the associated inspections.
+For added protection, surveys can only be deleted by changing them back to the planning stage (first edit the survey, change it’s stage to planning and save the changes).
 A pop-up form asks you to confirm the deletion and to remind you that this action cannot be undone.

-- Remove Surveyor: Inspectors can be removed from the survey by selecting the appropriate row and pressing the remove button.
-This inspector will no longer be able to create or update inspections for this survey, and no longer be able upload/download information from the mobile survey apps.
+- Remove Surveyor: Users can be assigned/removed from the survey by editing the survey and ticking/unticking the appropriate users.
+Removing a user means that he/she will no longer be able to create or update inspections for this survey, and no longer be able upload/download information from the mobile survey apps.
 All the inspections that have been carried out will still remain and will carry the inspectors name.